 3D visualization is rapidly replacing photographs (and videos) due to the direct benefits it brings, a fact that’s becoming increasingly clear to experts in the field and marketing managers alike.

-Let’s consider the motorbike industry.
-Leading manufacturers have always spent large sums of money on their advertising campaigns.
-Before the advent of 3D, capturing a motorbike in a range of settings meant organising photo shoots on locations across the globe: deserts, Alpine landscapes, tropical forests, the great cities of North America...
+Take, for example, the motorbike industry.
+Leading manufacturers have historically allocated substantial budgets to their advertising campaigns.
+Before the emergence of 3D visualization, capturing a motorbike in diverse settings necessitated elaborate photo shoots across the globe, spanning deserts, Alpine landscapes, tropical forests, and major North American cities.

-While traditional photography remains an excellent visualization tool, 3D modeling is taking an increasingly central role since it guarantees greater flexibility and lower costs, while providing the same standard of visualizations.
+While traditional photography remains a valuable visualization tool, 3D modeling has assumed an increasingly pivotal role, offered greater flexibility and cost efficiency while maintained the same standard of visual quality.